ebd622/k8s-into/session_5.md

 ```
 git checkout use-case_2
 ```
-Different `values-x.yaml` can be used to deploy the application in defferent environment.
+Different `values-x.yaml` files can be used to deploy the application in defferent environment.
+For example, we may have values-t.yamlm values-a.yaml and values-p.yaml to deploy the application into T, A and P. The same template-files will be used.

 Run the commands to install the chart using different values: